Simon Segars - Chief Executive Officer

 Mike Muller was one of the founders of ARM.
 Before joining the Group, he was responsible for hardware strategy and the development of portable products at Acorn Computers.
 He was previously at Orbis Computers.
 At ARM he was VP, Marketing from 1992 to 1996 and EVP, Business Development until October 2000 when he was appointed Chief Technology Officer.
 In October 2001, he was appointed to the Board.

-Dipesh is EVP Technical Operations as of January 2015.
-He is responsible for ARM's engineering and project management infrastructure used for IP development.
+Dipesh is EVP Incubation Businesses as of October 2015 and is responsible for development of new businesses to create solutions to enable the Internet of Things.
+He was previously EVP Technical Operations, responsible for ARM's infrastructure used for IP development.
 Before this role he was general manager of the physical design group.
 Dipesh joined ARM in 1997 and has held senior management positions working primarily in System on Chip (SoC) related activities including vice president of Technology for physical IP and Director of Research.

 Andy Smith - Chief Information Officer